 Other attractions of Lake Van include four islands in the lake, each has significant features for tourists.

 Going to Akhtamar Island is a decision you will always remember.
 Boats and yachtsmen are ready to take you there for a small fee.
 In the first stage, you will experience a pleasant boat ride; the boatmen will drop you off near an impressive camping restaurant.

 There is a fascinating chance to visit the Armenian Cathedral of the Holy Cross.
 You might like to spend your time camping there.
 Visiting The Armenian Cathedral of the Holy Cross fascinates you with its prominent exterior paintings inspired by biblical characters and stories.

 Carpanak Island and Adur Island are deserted, but by visiting them and the ruined monasteries from the 17th century that they are housed, your trip takes on a bit of a historical form.

 But Kus Island has some natural offerings for you.
 This island is also called Bird Island because of the large number of birds living there.
 The available 60-foot waterfalls are ready to make your trip more desirable and attract hundreds of bird species in May and June, creating a unique view of nature.

 Around the lake, there is another tourist phenomenon called Van Castle.
 Van Castle offers you the best possible view of the lake and the whole city.
 Van has a lovely local museum where you can see and enjoy the handicrafts of jewelers, silversmiths, and Kilim weavers.
-The combination of souvenirs and historical monuments make your journey a short cultural tour.
+The combination of souvenirs and historical monuments makes your journey a short cultural tour.
 Also, one of the most popular parts of any trip is trying the local food of the destination city.
 So definitely try matured herb cheese, Otlu Peynir.